highmobility/auto-api/SPEC.md

 **Base** types are simple types like `integer`, `uinteger`, `enum`, `float`, `double`, `string`, `bytes` and `timestamp`.

 Types `string` and `bytes` can be considered *dynamic* by (usually) appearing without `size: x`.
-An example of the opposite would be *vehicleStatus.vin*

 The `timestamp` type can be considered like an _alias_ to `uinteger` of size 8.